LeoneGarage/terraform/README.md

 |-w \<workspace name\> |- optional, deployment artefacts will have specified \<workspace name\> prefix and the Workspace will be named \<workspace name\>.
 If not specified <workspace name> will default to **terratest-\<random string\>**<br> |
 |&#8209;nocmk&#160;all&#160;\|&#160;managed&#160;\|&#160;storage |- optional, Customer Managed Keys are created and configured for both managed services and root S3 bucket storage.
 This can be turned off.
 If you specify all, no CMK keys will be configured at all and default encryption in Control Plane will be used.
 If you specify managed, no managed services CMK encryption will be provisioned and default Control Plane encryption will be used instead.
 If you specify storage, no storage root S3 bucket CMK enncryption will be provisioned and default Control Plane encryption will be used instead |

+You may also run *provision* script independendently from *workspace* script.
+There is *provision.sh* script which is also called from *configure.sh* script that you can run which will only provision the Workspace.
+The arguments to *provision.sh* script are the same as *configure.sh* script described above.
+Subsequently, *workspace.sh* script can be run separately to configure the created Databrticks Workspace. *workspace.sh* script does not take any arguments, but needs access to terraform state that was created as part of runing *provision.sh*.

 ### Steps to tear down deployment
 To tear down deployment after you've run *configure.sh* script, there is a *destroy.sh* script.